Alpari Nigeria Review 2023

 |🛍️ Trading Instruments||61 currency pairs, 50+ CFDs on Indices, Cryptos, Metals, etc|

 |📱 Trading Platforms||MT4 & MT5 for desktop, web & mobile|

 Alpari is one of the oldest CFD brokers in the world & it is based in Cyprus.
 The broker was previously regulated by top-tier FCA but the regulatory license was revoked after facing heavy losses on trading Swiss francs against the Euro.
 Currently, it is only regulated by one Offshore regulatory authority.

 Alpari is regulated by the Financial Services Commission of Mauritius with registration number C113012295 Code FS-4.1, Code SEC-2.1B under the legal name of Exinity Limited.

 The license allows the broker to provide forex and CFD trading services to traders in various countries of the world.
 However, Alpari is not regulated by any other tier 1 or tier 2 regulatory authorities which puts it behind many competitors in Nigeria in terms of safety.

 It is a privately owned firm that is not regulated by any major regulators except FSC (Mauritius).
 Due to no major regulatory license, the third-party risk of trading at Alpari is significantly high.

 The fee structure at Alpari is complex due to the availability of multiple account types.
-The spreads and commission on the available currency pairs and CFDs are different for each available account type.
+The spreads and commissions on the available currency pairs and CFDs are different for each aailable account type.